 Many of the dishes use stock as a foundation.
-While it may seem easier to use store-bought, making the stock recipes provided will add an extra depth of flavor and create natural glutamates instead of using artificial MSG.
 Following a little extra effort, I now have a few quart size bags in my freezer filled with beef and chicken stock for future use (and just as easy as grabbing a carton from the shelf).

 The names of the dishes are provided in English and Hanzi (Chinese characters).
 I particularly appreciate that the region of origin is also listed under the title.
 Every recipe has a headnote that includes background information and helpful tips.
 Measurements are provided in US Customary.

 The over 200 photos were taken by Jody Horton with food styling by Suzanne Lenzer and prop styling by Johanna Lowe.
 Many of the recipes (but not all) include a full page photo of the finished product.
 A few step-by steps are included as well, such as knife skills and how to prepare Peking Duck and Flash-Fried Fresh Squid.
 There are also photographs of some of the herbs, aromatics, and spices in the pantry section.

 Kian Lam Kho includes a sweets chapter, but specifies they are not desserts.
 Traditionally Chinese meals do not have a dessert course, though Western influences are starting to change that.
 Instead, sweetened dishes are served alongside the main meal.

 He details the various sweetened coatings, finishing with the sugar coating and a recipe for Sugar-Coated Cashew Nuts (掛霜腰果).
 Through a technique that is also described as “snow coating”, whole cashew nuts are coated in a melted sugar coconut syrup, then tossed with confectioners’ sugar.
 Kian Lam Kho also adds that a little almond extract or milk powder would make good substitutions for the coconut.